scottbarnesg/scottbarnesg/README.md

   - Identified bottlenecks in geolocation engine algorithms & implemented improvements, reducing computation time by ~20%.
   - Developed multi-tiered cache and pubsub system for ingesting live data, reducing staleness by ~30%.

-- Principal Investigator on internal R&D program,
+- Principal Investigator on Raytheon Intelligence & Space's Airspace Tolling program.
   - Lead a team of engineers to successfully develop [a prototype system for identifying and tracking small unmanned air systems](https://www.rtx.com/News/2020/04/03/Aviation-2030).
-  - Generated multiple patents.
+  - Generated multiple patents and invention disclosures.

 #### Patents and Papers